KKegel/coconlib/README.md

 - A central data structure for revision graphs and multi-revision graphs based on the *Apache Tinkerpop* graph model framework.
 - CRUD operations for revision graphs and multi-revision graphs.
 - Serialization and deserialization of multi-revision graphs from and to text.
-- A query interface for retrieving revisions and revision contexts.
+- A query interface for retrieving revisions and revision regions.
 - Different levels of validation for revision graphs.
 - Entry points (hooks) for custom validation, extension and customization.